How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 Here’s a scenario.
 You have a client, and they run Google Ads.
 It’s a lead generation project, and historically you’ve measured a form fill as a lead.

-The trick to get smart bidding to work is getting enough conversion data.
-Google recommends at least 30 conversions per month for Target CPA, but in practice I find that may even be generous.
+The trick to automating Google Ads and getting smart bidding to work is getting enough conversion data.
+Google recommends at least 30 conversions per month for Target CPA, but in practice, I find that may even be generous.

 A great logical next move is to start measuring phone calls as leads using CallTrackingMetrics.
 And for all of our lead gen projects that we’re using live chat on their website, we made sure we started measuring those as well.